 We can’t all live in blissful ignorance of content audits and editorial calendars, and believe it or not, “What is content strategy?” really is a question that people are asking, now more than ever.
 Google Trends says so.

 The internet holds no shortage of content strategy definitions, and some are better than others.
-Below are a few of the industry standards, straight from the women who wrote the books on it (all highly recommended, by the way).
+Below are a few of the industry standards, straight from the women who wrote the books on it:

 Here at TOKY, we define content strategy as the people, policies, and processes that govern the creation and maintenance of website content.

 Those definitions describe a lot of big ideas — but what are you actually getting out of the investment?
 Here are some of the most important answers that content strategy will provide for your team.

 A content audit can help you understand which content already exists on your site.
 You may be thinking, “Of course I know which content is on my site,” and while that may well be true, the process of going through each and every page is invaluable.
 Taking inventory of what you already have will force you and your team to look closely at every headline, text block, and image — and chances are, you’ll uncover a few things that are no longer relevant or in need of critical updates.

 Which content is missing from my existing site?

 With a content audit complete, you can perform a gap analysis.
 This is a fancy term for identifying anything that’s missing from your existing site, whether that’s messaging, product shots, descriptions of services, or calls to action.

 What are the proper messages, voice, and style?